mrichnu/blog/_posts/2022-03-27-aws-billing-conductor-first-impressions.md

   that was set up for your billing group.

 Like many AWS service launches, there's the beginnings of a really useful service here but it will take a few release cycles to sand down the rough edges.

+***Update 4/1/2022:***

+This turned out to be shockingly expensive.
+A billing group containing all accounts in our moderately sized AWS organization (~100 accounts) cost $1645 the day after I enabled it.
+Interestingly the billing group only cost $61 the next day.
+I'm guessing this is because each resource generates a single "billing record" per month which is simply updated as the month goes along, and so the second day's $61 must represent resources that were created that day or the day before.

+I just deleted the billing group and its associated pro-forma CUR this morning (April 1st), but I fear that since we crossed into a new month we may be charged the full amount again for April